Ztein/docsharvester/Project docs/Stories TODO/STORY-009-3.md

 # STORY-009-3: Link Validation Implementation

 ## Description
-As a developer, I need to implement link validation to ensure all documentation links are properly maintained and accessible.
+As a developer, I need to implement link validation to ensure all documentation links are properly maintained and accessible so that users can navigate through documentation without encountering broken links.

 ## Acceptance Criteria
 - Link integrity validation (target: 100%)